 On March 27, it boiled over and resulted in violent attacks against Malawian migrants in Durban.
 At least three people died after an angry crowd attacked foreign-owned shops and homes.
 Durban Mayor Zandile Gumede pleaded with leaders of all political parties to cease statements that could inflame xenophobia while on the campaign trail.
 These sorts of outbreaks are not new.
 Violence in Durban in 2015 displaced thousands of foreign nationals and attacks in 2008 on foreigners resulted in more than 60 people dead across the country.
 According to Human Rights Watch, South Africa’s lack of accountability for xenophobic crimes only fuels the fire.

 Turning a blind eye

-  Rightly so, opposition leaders have focused in on corruption and made it the centre of their campaigns.
+Rightly so, opposition leaders have focused on corruption and made it the centre of their campaigns.
 However, opinion polls show the ANC is still backed by a majority of voters, although support is deteriorating.
-It is also possible that many frustrated South Africans may choose to protest than vote on 8 May, but election have historically been peaceful since 1994.
+It is also possible that many frustrated South Africans may choose to protest than vote on 8 May, but South Africa’s elections have historically been peaceful since 1994.
 The electorate should demand the same from their elected public officials and condemn or not respond to the violent xenophobic rhetoric.
-These are only attempts to leave them off the hook for not implementing substantive and much overdue reforms.
+These are only attempting to leave them off the hook for not implementing substantive and much overdue reforms.